realPy/dlinkremotemqtt/README.md

 ## How to compile

-`# go get && go build -o dlinkremotemqtt`
+`# go get && go build -o dlinkremotemqtt`

 ## Configuration

-Dlinkremomqtt need a use the same mosquitto broker instance that homeassistant use.
+Dlinkremoteqtt need a use the same mosquitto broker instance that homeassistant use.

 The binary is run in foreground and need configuration file like this: